teamed/technoparkcorp.com/_posts/process/communication/2014-08-08-incremental.md

   - software builds
   - iterations
   - traceability matrix
-next: process/quality
+next_step: process/quality
 ---

 Incremental delivery of software means that software product is specified, designed, implemented, tested and deployed in a number of builds.
 Each build has a new portion of functionality.
 All builds together constitute the project [scope](/process/scope).

 Consider the example development steps in a sample software project.
 Project statement is: